Services

 Use curl to query the Go web server:

+If you specify a port with the publish flag when using the deploy or run flow, the command creates a service automatically.
 In that case the platform deletes the service when the instance ends, and you can't define the service name.

 That's it.